systemslab/popper-paper/paper/paper.md

 experimental design and analysis of results [@hoefler_scientific_2015].
 The Popper Convention makes controlled experiments practical by managing all aspects of the setup of an experiment and leveraging shared infrastructure.
+By providing performance profiles alongside experimental results, this allows to preserve the performance characteristics of the underlying hardware that an experiment executed on and facilitates the interpretation of results in the future.

-## Providing Performance Profiles Alongside Experimental Results
+## DevOps Skills Are Highly Valued by Industry

-This allows to preserve the performance characteristics of the underlying hardware that an experiment executed on and facilitates the interpretation of results in the future.
+While the learning curve for the DevOps toolkit is steep, having these as part of the skillset of students or researchers-in-training can only improve their curriculum.
+Since industry and many industrial/national laboratories have embraced a DevOps approach (or are in the process of embracing), making use of these tools improves their prospects of future employment.
+In other words, these are skills that will hardly represent wasted time investments, on the contrary, this might be motivation enough for students to learn at least one tool from each of the stages of the DevOps pipeline.

 # Conclusion